-So definitely pick up a bottle or a six pack of ginger beer if you’re wanting to achieve the same authentic taste you get at a restaurant.
+So definitely pick up a bottle or a six pack of ginger beer if you want to achieve the same authentic taste you get when sipping a Moscow Mule at a restaurant.

 You can also make a Dark & Stormy cocktail with ginger beer!

-Moscow Mules are actually really easy to make!
+Are Moscow Mules easy to make at home?

-There are only three ingredients in a classic Mosow Mule.
+Yes!
+There are only three ingredients in a classic Mosow Mule plus ice.
 That’s it!
-So, it’s really pretty easy to whip up your own Moscow Mules at home.
+Vodka, lime juice, and ginger beer.
+So, it’s really pretty easy to whip up your own Moscow Mule at home.

-If you’d like to add an extra touch and some additional refreshing flavor, you can add a sprig of fresh mint as a garnish along with the slice of lime.
+If you’d like to add an extra touch and some additional refreshing flavor to the classic recipe, you can add a sprig of fresh mint as a garnish along with the slice of lime.